Best F1 24 Car Setups For Controller (Baseline/Template Setups)

 • Suspension – Raising the front and rear generally potentially faster but harder to control.

 • Anti-roll bars – Again raising them to maximum (21/21) seems to be what top end wheel users do, but very hard to control on a pad.
-I keep them much lower for a more planted feel (late 2024 Meta handling update is that using something like 10/21 or 11/21 for the ARBs, together with my inverted style wing spacing, provides good aggressive cornering, but can be harder to control).
+I keep them much lower for a more planted feel.

 • Ride Height – Depends on track but lowering provides better downforce, but is more unstable over the kerbs.
 Need to raise this by 1-3 clicks in wet conditions, but otherwise generally varies by track.